 - Information about Reopening NYC Businesses

-As of Monday, December 7, NYC public schools have reopened for in-person learning for students in grades 3K – 5 except for those in designated Orange zones.
-Orange-zoned schools, grades 3K – 5 will reopen on Wednesday, December 9.
-Students in grade 6 – 12 will return to in-person learning on Thursday, February 25.
-High School students reopen Monday, March 22 for those who opted into in-person learning in the fall.
+NYC public schools have reopened for in-person learning for students in grades 3K – 5, and students in grades 6-12.
+High School students reopened on March 22 for those who opted into in-person learning in the fall.
+Based on available health indicators, we will return to full-time, in-person learning this September.
+This means that all students in grades 3-K through 12 will be learning in-person this fall.
 Learn more at the NYC Department of Education website.

 Open Streets Applications:

 The 2021 Open Streets Application is now open.
 Both new and returning partners must apply to manage an Open Street in their community, for either temporary limited local access or as a temporary full closure.
 Visit DOT Open Streets Website for more information. | View Flyer

 Open Culture is a new permit type available from the Mayor’s Street Activity Permit Office allowing for ticketed performances.
 Arts, cultural institutions, and entertainment venues will have the opportunity to secure a permit for socially distanced performances at over 100 street locations throughout all 5 boroughs.
 Applications will be considered first come-first serve basis.
 Applications open March 1 and the program will run through October 31, 2021.
 Apply for an Open Culture Event

 NYC has announced that the Open Restaurants Program has been made permanent, and restaurants will be permitted to use heating and enclosures, and expand seating to adjacent properties with neighbors’ consent.
 Learn more about the Open Restaurant Program.
 View DSNY’s information on Winter Operations and Snow Alerts.